hayden-hy/Vradimir/README.md

 - $t_1$ : control the independent evolution
 - $t_2$ : control the dominant evolution
 ![Algorithm](https://github.com/hayden-hy/Vradimir/assets/54624140/abf64056-a43c-4836-875b-d115312d8e70)
-- the code has been modified to fit in the multiform with 3 forms. namely polar and cartesian plus PCA transformation, you can edit the code by removing PCA transformation to fit for the polar-and-cartesian-based multiform again.
+- The code has been modified to fit in the multiform with 3 forms. namely polar and cartesian plus PCA transformation.
+Nonetheless, it is often stuck in early convergence, i.e., local minima. you can edit the code by removing the PCA transformation to fit the polar-and-cartesian-based multiform again.

 # Miscellaneous
-There are some other multiform algorithms attempting to seek improvements for the multiform JADE, but they are all less effective than the polar-and-cartesian-based multiform JADE.
+I tried some other variants of DE algorithms and made some modifications attempting to seek improvements for the multiform JADE, but they are all less effective than the polar-and-cartesian-based multiform JADE.